ecmwf/anemoi-training/docs/dev/code-structure.rst

 ``anemoi/training/diagnostics/callbacks.py`` where there is a ``BasePlotCallback`` which is called by other plotting callbacks.

-If lots of new functions (callbacks for example) are being developed for a new feature then the recommended practice is to start a new file, for example ``<new_feature>_callbacks.py`` to avoid confusion with the base functions.
+If many new functions (callbacks for example) are being developed for a new feature then the recommended practice is to start a new file, for example ``<new_feature>_callbacks.py`` to avoid confusion with the base functions.